vermad843/JavaScriptFullCourse/README.md

 [x] Building a chrome extensions :::

       > Add button and input tag

+      > style the button and input tag